wazuh/wazuh-documentation/source/installation-guide/index.rst

 How do I install Wazuh?
 ^^^^^^^^^^^^^^^^^^^^^^^

-Install Wazuh by following the installation workflow that best suits your needs.
+Install Wazuh by following the installation methods listed below that best suits your needs.
 To learn more about each component and its capabilities, check the :ref:`Components <components>` section.

 **Installing Wazuh server**